openmeteo/enhydris/doc/general/install.rst

 [5] setuptools is needed in order to install the rest of the Python modules; Enhydris does not actually need it.

-[7] Enhydris currently does not run on grappelli versions later than 2.2.
-Since there are no means to download grappelli other than using subversion, we have made an :command:`easy_install`-able grappelli available for download at http://openmeteo.org/downloads/.

 [8] Enhydris is also known to run on earlier django-extensions;
 however, some tests fail in that case.